aryanamdev/devops-pipelines/README.md

 # devops-pipelines
-This is a pipeline made with github actions.
+This is a sample pipeline made with github actions.